We’ve known it’s a great place to be. That’s why we’re here, doing what we do—helping talented folks in the Midwest find stellar places to work.

 1. Midwest Tech Hubs are booming—and so can your career

 With the rise of successful startups across the Midwest—think Duo Security, The Mom Project, Argo AI, Cameo—Midwest cities are becoming vibrant tech hubs.
 There’s been a lot of job growth in the tech sector, and many startups are hiring in the Midwest.
 While there may not be as many startups here as the Bay Area, that’s actually a good thing.
-This gives talented folks an opportunity to shine and really kick start their careers.
+As our friend Brian Hough at Beam Dental said, this gives talented folks an opportunity to shine and really kick start their careers.
 LinkedIn seems to think so, too—out of the the best 15 U.S. cities for launching your career, the top 9 were all in the Midwest.

 2. The region is home to top, innovative startups